IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service/README.md

 ## 4. Add the data

+`The images have been sourced from Google search and is being used for research activities.
+The images have been used as part of Fair Use policies for demonstration purpose only.`

 [Clone this repo](https://github.com/IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service)
 Navigate to [images data](https://github.com/IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service/tree/master/data/images) and save the zip file on the disk.
 The sample data has been extracted and renamed from the original dataset.